 Why does the BTC price change so much every day?

 The BTC to USD conversion rate is constantly in flux due to the free-trade nature of Bitcoin itself.
 In financial terms, BTC is incredibly volatile (though historically in an upward direction).
 This means that $100 worth of Bitcoin today might be valued at $120 tomorrow, or vice versa.
-In this way, BTC is itself a small gamble, though it has been a solid investment over the last decade with an ROI of thousands of percent.
+In this way, BTC is itself a small gamble, though it has been a solid investment over the last decade.

 Pro-tip: You can maximize your Super Bowl bankroll by buying BTC when the price is low and depositing it when the price is high!